LinuxForHealth/FHIR/docs/src/pages/guides/DB2OnCloudSetup.md

 4. Save these details for later, as these properties are needed to deploy and manage the IBM FHIR Server schema.

-This **BLUADMIN** user is used to deploy the schema objects (tables, indexes, stored procedures etc) only.
+For improved security, the **BLUADMIN** user should only be used to deploy the schema objects (tables, indexes, stored procedures etc) and administer the database, NOT for connecting from the fhir-server application.

 ### **Add the FHIRSERVER User and API Key**